alidlo/reajure/README.md

 #  Reajure (alpha)

-Reajure is a component library built on top of [React Native Web](https://github.com/necolas/react-native-web).

 The motivation for Reajure is to make Javascript/React UI application development more expressive.

+Reajure provides a component toolkit built on top of [React Native Web](https://github.com/necolas/react-native-web), uses shorthands for defining components and styles.

 The core [reajure](https://github.com/alidlo/reajure/tree/master/reajure) library is written in Typescript: